- You have access to the Data Studio

 - Our proxy to have statistical significance is to look at the “Did X”.
-If Did X >100 -> we estimate that are looking at a population large enough of people who did this event to derive a conversion rate and a lift.
+If Did X >100 -> we assume that we are looking at a population large enough of people who did this event to derive a conversion rate and a lift.

 - Low sample sizes could cause some inaccuracies (ex.
 Several factors have -1 lift which is an oddly round number)

-- Correct, this is why we also manually change some weight.
+- Correct, this is why it is possible to also manually change some event weights.

 - When you get errors, please don't hesitate to share with us a screenshot or Loom video when that happens to help us fix bugs you may be facing.

-- Depending on the volume of data to be processed (aka large volume of events), our platform can show delays in displaying results.
+- Depending on the volume of data to be processed (eg. a large volume of events), our platform can show delays in displaying results.
 We are working on improving that.

 - Would validation allow us to see what the effect of changes in the model would be prior to implementing a change?